15 Old-Fashioned Burger Chains You'll Never See Again

 Before the time of golden arches and paper burger crowns, the United States had a plethora of options when it came to old-fashioned burger chains.
 From simple takeout spots to drive-in restaurants, there were plenty of options when it came to grabbing a simple burger and fries.
 Unfortunately, many of these chains either transformed into other businesses, were bought out by larger corporations, or just closed altogether.
 While these beloved restaurants may never see the light of day ever again, they continue to live in the hearts of many Americans around the country.

 Take a trip down memory lane with us as we reminisce about some of the classic old-fashioned burger chains that customers used to love.
-Then, for even more nostalgia, check out our list of 13 Long-Lost Foods from the 70s.
+Then, for even more nostalgia, check out our list of What a McDonald's Big Mac Cost the Year You Were Born.

 Serving signature menu items like the Big Shef and Super Shef hamburgers, Burger Chef was a fast-growing chain that expanded into 1,050 locations in just under 20 years.
 Starting in 1954, this Indianapolis-based burger company was part of the General Foods Corporation and eventually sold to the wonder of Hardee's in 1982, and officially closed all of its locations by 1996.